yash7158/FundamentalDataOfStocks/README.md

 Just say the name of stock and it will automically use tickertape and show fundamental of the stocks

 # Requirements
-Latest Version of cromedriver and google crome
+Latest Version of chromedriver and google chrome